This Chatbot Can Help Immigrants Who Work In Tech

 Since Visabot launched late last year, it’s processed more than 50,000 applications for various types of visas.
 Goldman acknowledged that the nationwide panic over immigration law induced by some of President Trump’s policies has been good for business.
 Whenever the president tweets about immigration, Goldman says Visabot sees a bump in traffic.
 “We joke to investors that Donald Trump is our head of PR,” said Goldman.
 But that attention isn’t always good.

-“We have a lot of people from like Africa and Arab countries saying, ‘Guys, I need to have a Green Card please, how much is it going to cost?’
+“We have a lot of people from, like, Africa and Arab countries saying, ‘Guys, I need to have a green card, please.
+How much is it going to cost?’
 I’m feeling bad when I can’t help, but I can’t,” Goldman said.
 “It’s not about us improving or changing the immigration system.
-What we do is making the process of immigration — this bureaucratic, difficult and unclear process — as easy as it is with bots.”
+What we do is making the process of immigration — this bureaucratic, difficult, and unclear process — as easy as it is with bots.”

-- President Trump will sign an executive order on Tuesday stopping the EPA's plan to limit power plants burning coal.

-- Top Democrats are demanding House Intelligence Committee Chairman Devin Nunes remove himself from the investigation into Russian interference in the election.